Young-ook/terraform-aws-eks/examples/arm64/README.md

 ```

 ## Application deployment for Hybrid-Architecture node groups
 Amazon EKS customers can now run production workloads using Arm-based instances including the recently launched Amazon EC2 M6g, C6g, and R6g instances powered by AWS Graviton2 processors.
-[AWS Graviton](https://aws.amazon.com/ec2/graviton/) processors are custom built by Amazon Web Services using 64-bit ARM Neoverse cores to deliver the best price performance for you cloud workloads running on Amazon EC2.

-The new general purpose (M6g), compute-optimized (C6g), and memory-optimized (R6g) instances deliver up to 40% better price/performance over comparable current generation x86-based instances for scale-out and Arm-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores that are supported by the extensive Arm ecosystem.
-You can mix x86 and Arm based EC2 instances within a cluster, and easily evaluate Arm-based application in existing environments.

 Create an EKS cluster with a mixed architecture based node groups.
 And run the command that you can see on the terraform output to get a kubeconfig file for cluster access.
 It should look like this: `bash -e .terraform/modules/eks/script/update-kubeconfig.sh -r us-west-2 -n eks-x86-arm64-tc2 -k kubeconfig`.
 For more detail of the script, please refer to the [Generate kubernetes config](https://github.com/Young-ook/terraform-aws-eks/blob/main/README.md#generate-kubernetes-config)

 ```
 $ terraform apply -var-file tc2.tfvars